Gao83/Gao83/README.md

 ## 🤔 About me:

 <p> Tech lover, food enthusiast & passionate for videogames.
 I embrace innovation by creating a culture of inclusiveness and social respect.
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum. </p>
+Ready to dive into Web Developement World.
+My background: food industry.
+My moment: achive more knowleadge & experience in this field.
+My goal: I have many... but to become part of devs comunity is one of them.
+You are welcome to check some of my work.</p>

 - 📫 How to reach me: ...